kevincianfarini/cardiologist/README.md

 )
 ```

-...and can be collected by calling `Flow<Pulse>.beat`.
-This will unwrap a `Pulse` and yield
+...and can be invoked by calling `Pulse.beat`.
-the instant at which the pulse occurred.

 ```kt
 scheduledPulse.beat { instant -> println("$instant") }